You might take a look at our previous articles and think that we’ve never heard “no” in our lives. That’s, of course, too good to be true.

 But when you’re unsure what your prospect really means by saying ‘This is not our priority at the moment’, ask for clarifications.
 If it’s about time management, say how your product saves time and show why it’s more effective than similar products or services.
 If it’s about your prospect being too busy, offer to schedule a follow-up.

 In the course of your work as a sales representative, you’re quite likely to come across a challenging objection and find yourself at a loss at some point.
 But unless your prospect hangs up on you, you can still remain in control of the situation.

 How do you remain in charge of the conversation?

 Be a good listener.
 Your prospects expect you to back off because they think you’re only looking to profit.
-However, your goal (and your company’s goal) is to solve problems.
+However, your goal (and your company’s goal, just like any other B2B lead generation company) is to solve problems.
 Ask questions about your prospect’s work.
 Show that you’re interested in seeing their company prevail.

 Find touching points.
 You don’t need to convince your prospects that you’re the best thing on the market.
 You only need to show them that you’re the vendor who understands.
 Show that you got into this business because you care about the companies in the prospect’s industry and want to make their work easier.
 If your product is developed for a certain area and designed to meet the needs of companies with a certain revenue size/team size, make an emphasis on your company’s knowledge and experience.

 Don’t let sales objections slip.
 Repeat your prospect’s objection to show that you’re not afraid to hear it and talk it over.
 Voice your conclusion and ask your prospect if you’re correct.
 Be willing to hear their explanation and thank them for the insight, regardless of the outcome of the conversation.
 Even if you won’t end up converting a prospect into a customer, part on a positive note will make a good and long-lasting impression.

 We hope this article helped you deal with your doubts concerning handling objections in sales.